Southern District of Texas

 Initial e-filing procedures

-You can download the necessary forms, access the fee schedule and check for any local rules or standing orders on the courts website before submitting documents.
+You can download forms, review the fee schedule, and access any local rules or standing orders that may affect your filing from the court website.

 Family Law cases: